TOPLLab/topllab.github.io/warduino/guide/examples/analog-io.md

 ```
 :::

-Since the analog input ranges from 0 to 1023, and `analogWrite` only accepts values from 0 to 255, the potentiometer data must be converted to fit the smaller range before dimming the LED.
+The analog input spans from 0 to 1023 and `analogWrite` accepts values only from 0 to 255, therefore the input data needs to be converted to fit the smaller range before dimming the LED.

 ::: code-group
 ```ts [AS]